pucrs-automated-planning/htn-formalization/README.md

 Problem Instances
 =================

-Below there are pictures of the problem instances that you need to model in HTN, once you are done making your domain file.
+We illustrate the problem instances that you need to model in HTN in the pictures below, once you are done encoding your domain file.
 The text that accompanies each image is self-explanatory; remember, you must model corridors between rooms, rooms for the hero to move through, and you can only move between connected rooms and visit each room only **once**.
-Problems are specified such that cells stand for rooms and edges between them represent corridors.
+We specify the problems so that cells stand for rooms and edges between them represent corridors.
 “I” is the hero's initial position, “G” is hero's desired goal position, “S” indicates a sword, “M” is a monster, and “T” stands for trap.

 ## Problem 1